Want more recommendations for your family?

 The f-word, the s-word, "a-hole," "slut," "c-k," S-O-B, "faggot," "bastard," "Jesus Christ," and "bitch."
 Scene of a little child picking up s-word use from a parent.

 Did you know you can flag iffy content?
 Adjust limits for Language in your kid's entertainment guide.Get started

 Products & Purchases

 Car emblems and other household products.
 A quick, unidentified flash of the Nickelodeon TV kids' show You Can't Do That on Television.
 The opera Madame Butterfly gets numerous plugs.

 Drinking, Drugs & Smoking

 Social drinking, offers of cocktails.
 Alex smokes cigarettes.

 Did you know you can flag iffy content?
 Adjust limits for Drinking, Drugs & Smoking in your kid's entertainment guide.Get started

 Parents Need to Know

-FATAL ATTRACTION is a grownup, well-modulated but deservedly R-rated narrative that builds with relentless force and a truly compelling villain in Alex -- who, as nasty as she is, also articulates clearly the moral code: Daniel betrayed his marriage vows, and there should be consequences.
+FATAL ATTRACTION is a grown-up, well-modulated, but deservedly R-rated narrative that builds with relentless force and presents a truly compelling villain in Alex.
+As nasty as she is, she also clearly articulates the moral code espoused in the movie: Daniel betrayed his marriage vows, and there should be consequences.
 Daniel is indeed quite a rat, but commentators made less of that than the career-woman-bashing stereotype embodied in Alex, a strong female who has it all together but is actually a ticking time bomb of hormones, hate, and homicide (no trick is missed; Alex has other suitors but ignores them to pursue Daniel).
 The ending was notoriously switched before release, from an understated twist to violence that pushes this into slasher-horror territory.
 This movie is definitely not for kids; however, as an anti-infidelity scare flick for adults it still gets the (scarlet) "A."